 • Reinforcing Scripture Through the Oral Arts

-SIU also trains national leaders in practices effective with oral learners — singing the story, dancing the story and dramatizing the story.
-This is encouraged in a comprehensive, orality-based strategy.
+SIU also trains national leaders that practices effective with oral learners — such as singing the story, dancing the story and dramatizing the story — should be encouraged in a comprehensive, orality-based strategy.
 We have learned that local believers are best suited to develop their own oral arts to enhance Bible stories, and if given the opportunity and empowered to do so they will, with impressive results!

 Comprehensive Oral Bible Strategies